 In the event an athlete suffers a concussion, the following steps will be taken to ensure the highest level of care possible:

 In accordance with Ed.
 Code 49475 and CIF Bylaw 503.H: the REBRAIN program is designed to be completed over the course of a minimum of seven (7) days with no less than 24 hours between each stage.
 The athlete cannot progress onto the next stage while still displaying symptoms.
+If any concussion related symptoms occur during the progression, the athlete will drop back to the previous asymptomatic level and attempt to progress again after being free of concussion related symptoms for a further 24-hour period at the lower level.
 Each stage must be carefully supervised by the diagnosing licensed healthcare provider, or the certified athletic trainer, if authorized by the diagnosing licensed healthcare provider.

 Clearance to Participate